General Information and Additional Resources

 College of the Redwoods scholarships: Those scholarships made available by charitable contributions to College of the Redwoods, e.g., individuals, foundations, corporations, and organizations.
 The identification, selection, and awarding of CR scholarships varies according to the specific terms of each scholarship.
 In general, they are administered by the Scholarship Office.

 Non-College of the Redwoods scholarships (external scholarships): Those awarded by organizations, corporations, and foundations outside of College of the Redwoods which establish their own guidelines and procedures for applications, selections, and awards.
-The College does not maintain extensive information about these scholarships.
-Potential applicants are encouraged to independently research availability and to contact the sponsors directly.
+The College does not maintain extensive information about these scholarships, however we have provided a short list under the External Scholarship tab.
+Students are encouraged to independently research availability and to contact the sponsors directly, but may make an appointment in the scholarship office if they feel extra assitance is needed (707) 476- 4191 or Scholarships@Redwoods.edu.

 Tips for students: